OfficeAllyGit/LAHack-2020/Challenge 2 - DeepVariant/ReadMe.md

     https://github.com/google/deepvariant/blob/r0.9/scripts/run_wgs_case_study_docker.sh

 3. Once you have completed these steps above (which includes setting up Docker and proving it works), use the Journal for hypertension PDF provided - "gwas htn2 Hypertension Journal.pdf".
-4. Enter the hypertension values into a file or database; you will need to decide which format works best for the DeepVariant analysis.
+4. Enter the hypertension values into a file or database; you will need to decide which format works best for the DeepVariant analysis in the next step.
-5. Run DeepVariant against the SNVs in the journal to see if there are any matches found by deepvariant with the journal.
+5. Run DeepVariant against the SNVs in the journal, using the file or database you set up in #4, to see if there are any matches found by deepvariant with the journal.
 Basically, you have identified whether the patient(s) in the vcf provided by google has hypertension.